 Strong demand for New Zealand's Zespri kiwifruit has led to increased production.
-In the 2018 season, almost 160 million trays were produced - up from 126 million trays in the 2017 season.
+In the 2020 season, almost 161 million trays were produced - up from 150 million trays in the 2019 season.
 This figure is forecast to increase to 190 million by 2027.
-The Ministry of Social Development declared a seasonal labour shortage in April 2019, with estimates of the potential labour shortfall at peak around 3,550 people in the Bay of Plenty's kiwifruit industry.
+In March 2020, just as the kiwifruit harvest was beginning, the Covid-19 pandemic closed New Zealand's borders.
+The industry was granted essential service status so the harvest and packing of fruit could occur.
+The industry worked with other industry to provide work for displaced New Zealanders and get the valuable crop picked and packed.

-The increased production of kiwifruit combined with a severe shortage of labour in New Zealand has created the perfect storm for a crisis.
+The increased production of kiwifruit combined with the effects of Covid-19 and a severe shortage of labour in New Zealand has created the perfect storm for a crisis.
 It is concerning to note that without swift intervention from the kiwifruit industry and Government, this crisis will continue.